Canon EOS R Review

 The new Canon R centers around a 30.3-megapixel full-frame CMOS sensor, which puts it on-par resolution-wise with the 5D Mark IV and above the 26MP 6D Mark II.
 When it comes to mirrorless competitors, namely the Sony A7 III and Nikon Z6, these two cameras sport 24MP sensors, so the EOS R bests both of these at least when it comes to pure megapixel count.
-Of course, as many are aware, pixel-power isn't the end-all and be-all of image quality, so the real test will come when we're able to compare output from all these cameras side by side in our test lab, which you can do here.
+Of course, as many are aware, pixel-power isn't the end-all and be-all of image quality, so the real test is comparing output from all these cameras side by side in our test lab, which you can do here.

 The image processor used inside the EOS R is the DIGIC 8, a first for a full-frame camera, though it has been used on the EOS M50 crop-sensor mirrorless camera.
 (The latest-generation DIGIC processor used for a full-frame EOS DSLR camera is the DIGIC 7, which powers the Canon EOS 6D Mark II as well as a whole slew of current APS-C cameras, from the M100 to the 77D.)